mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 2. Choose if you want to either configure the **Primary** account or **Shared Mailbox**.
 3. Choose the protocols for sending and receiving emails.

 You can add and configure an email account in the Email Connector using basic authentication and OAuth 2.0 for Microsoft Azure AD accounts.
-You can also add and configure "Shared Mailbox" using Basic & OAuth 2.0 authentitcation; Auth code grant flow and Client credential grant flow are supported.
+You can also add and configure "Shared Mailbox" using Basic and OAuth 2.0 authentication, or using the Authorization Code Flow or the Client Credentials Flow.

 To configure OAuth 2.0 accounts, see [Creating an Account Using Microsoft Azure OAuth 2.0](#create-oauth).
 The account configuration wizard supports automatic and manual configurations for Sending and Receiving emails.

 {{% alert color="info" %}}
 You can configure either your primary email account or shared mailbox in the wizard, but not both (primary and shared) at the same time.
 To add a primary and a shared mailbox, go through the wizard twice; first to configure your primary account, and then to configure the shared mailbox.
 You can choose to only configure a shared mailbox, although your primary email account is needed to configure it.